 Merida Silex 400 2023 Gravel Bike

-Halied at its launch as the most comfortable and versatile bike Merida have made with an Aluminium frame and carbon fork for comfort on the front end.
-The Merida 400 is the first bike on this list with the gravel specific Shimano GRX400 groupset with derailleur clutch for chain stability when you are on the rougher terrain.
+When Merida bicycles launched the Silex, it was hailed as the most comfortable and versatile bike Merida have made with an Aluminium frame and carbon fork for comfort on the front end.
+The Merida 400 2023 is the first bike on this list with the gravel specific Shimano GRX400 groupset with derailleur clutch for chain stability when you are on the rougher terrain.
 This bike has five sets of bottle bosses and rack mounting points offering multiple luggage carrying options so can be used as a gravel bike or either a bikepacking/touring bike.
 With incredibly powerful Shimano hydraulic disc brakes you have awesome stopping power in all conditions.
+You can have a look at all Merida road bikes here too.

 Specialized Diverge Comp Carbon 2022 Gravel Bike